-As a baby boy grows inside his mother's womb, his testicles typically form inside his abdomen and move down (descend) into the scrotum shortly before birth.
-But in some cases, that move or descent doesn't occur, and the baby is born with one or both testicles undescended.
+As a baby boy grows inside his mother's womb, his testicles form inside his abdomen and move down (descend) into the scrotum shortly before birth.
+But in some cases, that move doesn't happen, and the baby is born with one or both testicles undescended.
 The majority of cases are in male babies born prematurely.

 Doctors usually diagnose cryptorchidism during a physical exam at birth or at a checkup shortly after.
-In 7 of 10 boys with an undescended testicle (or "testis"), it can be located or "palpated" on examination by the pediatric specialist.
+Most undescended testicles can be located or "palpated" on exam by the doctor.

-In 3 of 10 boys, the testicle may not be in a location where it can be located or palpated, and may appear to be missing.
+In a few boys, the testicle may not be where it can be located or palpated, and may appear to be missing.
 In some of these cases, the testicle could be inside the abdomen.
-In some boys with a "non-palpable" testicle, however, the testicle may not be present because it was lost while the baby was inside the womb.

-If a baby's testicle has not descended on its own within the first 6 months of life, the boy should undergo evaluation by a pediatric specialist and treatment if the condition is confirmed.
+If a testicle has not descended on its own by the time a baby is 6 months old, he should be checked by a pediatric specialist and have treatment if the condition is confirmed.
 This usually involves surgically repositioning the testicle into the scrotum.

 Treatment is necessary for several reasons:

-- The undescended testicle is at a greater risk to form a tumor than the normally descended testicle.
+- An undescended testicle is more likely to form a tumor than a normally descended testicle.

-- The undescended testicle may be more vulnerable to injury or testicular torsion.
+- The undescended testicle may be more at risk for injury or testicular torsion.

-- An asymmetrical or empty scrotum may cause a boy worry and embarrassment.
+- An asymmetrical or empty scrotum can cause a boy worry and embarrassment.

 - Sometimes boys with undescended testicles develop inguinal hernias.

 If surgery is done, it's likely to be an orchiopexy (or-kee-oh-PEK-see).
-In this procedure, a small cut is made in the groin and the testicle is brought down into the scrotum where it is fixed (or pexed) in place.
-Doctors typically do this on an outpatient basis (with no overnight stay in the hospital), and most boys recover fully within a week.
+In this procedure, a small cut is made in the groin and the testicle is brought down into the scrotum, then fixed (or "pexed") in place.
+Doctors usually do this on an outpatient basis (with no overnight stay in the hospital), and most boys recover fully within a week.

-Most doctors believe that boys who've had a single undescended testicle will have normal fertility potential and testicular function as adults, while those who've had two undescended testicles might be more likely to have diminished fertility as adults.
+Most doctors believe that boys who've had a single undescended testicle will have normal fertility and testicular function as adults, while those who've had two undescended testicles might be more likely to have reduced fertility.

-It is important for all boys — even those whose testicles have properly descended — to learn how to do a testicular self-exam when they are teenagers so that they can detect any lumps or bumps that might be early signs of medical problems.
+All boys — even those whose testicles have properly descended — should learn how to do a testicular self-exam when they're teens so that they can find any lumps or bumps that might be early signs of medical problems.